JihadOmer/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+// because they have decleared in different scopes, x = 1 in global and x = 2 in function f1.

 ## Question 2

 Take a look at the following code: